skytap/well-architected-framework/operations/performance/README.md

 ## Summary

-Skytap on Azure provides a robust storage architecture designed and optimized for cloud-based IBM Power workloads.
-When a user is looking to migrate workloads to the Cloud, an understanding of Skytap on Azure's storage architecture and performance characteristics is critical in the design and deployment of applications.
+{{site.SoA}} provides a robust storage architecture designed and optimized for cloud-based IBM Power workloads.
+When a user is looking to migrate workloads to the Cloud, an understanding of {{site.SoA}}'s storage architecture and performance characteristics is critical in the design and deployment of applications.
 Administrators and Architects must determine how to achieve the optimal Input/Output per second (IOPS) and data throughput requirements of their applications while minimizing latency with their decisions.

 <sup>[1]</sup> Adding additional disks above 32 and increasing the number of Controllers may require a disk policy to be applied to your LPAR.
-This an be done by contacting Skytap support and support@skytap.com
+This an be done by contacting {{site.Brand}} support and support@skytap.com

 <sup>[2]</sup> IOPS and Throughput results are reported from the client LPAR